komunitin/komunitin-api/accounting/README.md

 }
 ```
 ### Account
-An account holds a balance of a specific currency and is the source or destinatin of money transfers.
+An account holds a balance of a specific currency and is the source or destination of money transfers.

 The credit limit is the maximum balance the account may have, and the debit limit the minimum negative balance.
 A negative value means no limit.
 These limits are set by the exchange group administration.